bayesopt/bayesopt.github.io/submissions.md

 Papers must be in the latest NIPS format, but with a maximum of 4 pages (excluding references).
 Papers can be either anonymized or not (i.e. you can decide whether to uncomment or add `\nipsfinalcopy` to your document prior to submitting).
-The reviewing process will be anonymous.
+The reviewing process will be anonymous (i.e., blind).

-Accepted papers will also be made available on the workshop website.
+Accepted papers and eventual supplementary material will also be made available on the workshop website.
+The camera-ready papers have to include the `\nipsfinalcopy`.
 However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conference.